euphorie/osha.oiradoc/docs/manuals/editor2.rst

 * Safari version 12 or later
 * Mozilla Firefox version 60 or later
 * Microsoft Edge

+Using OiRA in the following browsers is possible, but deteriorated user experience is to be expected.
+Support for those browsers is no longer actively ensured by the software developers.

-* Microsoft Internet Explorer 11 (Deteriorated user experience is to be expected)
+* Microsoft Internet Explorer 11

     .. note::

-      All versions of Internet Explorer lower than 11 are not supported!
+      Any version of Internet Explorer lower than 11 will give serious usage problems.

 -----------------------